ascandone/elm-lens/readme.md

 ## `elm-lenses`

-Lenses are an abstractions used in functional programming to compose getters and setters.
+Lenses are abstractions used in functional programming to compose getters and setters.

 #### Example
 ```elm